apache/spark/README.md

     ./dev/run-tests

-Please see the guidance on how to
+Please see the guide on how to
 [run tests for a module, or individual tests](https://cwiki.apache.org/confluence/display/SPARK/Useful+Developer+Tools).

 ## A Note About Hadoop Versions